 While these are some common requirements for admission into nursing master’s programs, others may exist.
 Read the specific requirements of each school to determine what other requirements you must meet.

 The average nursing master’s program may require one and a half to two years of full time study to complete.
 They typically emphasize both nursing science theory and application to help nurses develop deeper insight into providing effective healthcare, participating in healthcare management, and developing and evolving methodologies and techniques for administering quality care.
 In addition, students may have opportunities to expand their leadership knowledge and further develop their interpersonal skills.

 Many classes in nursing master’s programs have a seminar-style set-up and provide opportunities for roundtable discussion between practicing nurses, academics in the field, and people new to the field.
 Through discussion, nursing students delve into the nuances of nursing as a practice, business and industry.

 Nursing master’s students commonly take courses in the following subjects.

 Within clinical nursing there are numerous concentrations.
 At the graduate level, clinical nurses specialize in areas such as:

 Nurse practitioners can also concentrate in numerous areas such as:

-Ultimately, nurses opt to earn a master’s degree in nursing to help take their careers to the next level and receive instruction on methods that might help them learn how to provide an even higher quality of care to their patients.
-MSNs serve as leaders in their fields and enhance their nursing careers through leadership, research, and the development and delivery of care.
+Ultimately, nurses opt to earn a master’s degree in nursing to help take their careers to the next level and receive instruction on methods that might help them provide an even higher quality of care to their patients.
+MSNs serve as leaders in their fields.
+Start searching for MSN programs and the next leader could be you!

 [i] aacn.nche.edu/ccne-accreditation/about/mission-values-history | [ii] nlnac.org/Manual%20&%20IG/2003_manual_TOC.htm